One solid piece of full-grain · Stitched by hand · Released in small numbers · Shipped worldwide

 Cut by knife

-Every panel cut and skived by hand.
+Every panel cut and skived by hand, then worked smooth on the back.
 No two hides behave alike, and none is rushed.

 III